ashokide/devops-learn/cicd/jenkins/jenkins-notes.md

 ```

 #### Agent
-Defines where the pipeline or stage should run
+- Defines where the pipeline or stage should run
+- `agent any` means the pipeline can run on any available agent

 ```groovy
 pipeline {
     agent any